 Signature Concert 3: Solemn, Joyful & Ecstatic

-This concert is also available for Livestream on February 5th or Webcast replay on February 13th.
+This concert is also available for Livestream on February 5th or Webcast replay.

 Slip into our mid-winter concert to resonate with Oskar Morawetz’s powerful Memorial to Martin Luther King and the quiet solemnity of Samuel Barber’s Adagio for Strings, composed in 1936 as a reflection of the changes occurring in America and Europe.
 Counterpoints include Pytor Ilyich Tchaikovsky’s joyful Serenade for Strings, Igor Strainvsky’s vibrant Symphonies of Wind Instruments, and Joan Tower’s ecstatic Fanfare for the Uncommon Woman.